 The good news is that creating a website is insanely easy.
 If you’re a DIY-er, try platforms like Wix, Squarespace, or Wordpress.
 If you’d rather not add another thing to your to-do list—or if the thought of anything technical makes your shins sweat—hiring a web designer is probably your best bet.
 (Remember, it’s an investment in your career!)

-Now that you know how important a website is, what should it include?
-There are eight basic elements that all effective actor sites share:
+Now that you know how important an actor website is, what should it include?
+There are eight basic elements that all effective personal websites share: